UMEcolGenetics/PawPawPulation-Genetics/README.md

 ### Analysis of MOlecular VAriance (AMOVA)

 AMOVA is a popular method for calculating F-statistics to assess the presence of hierarchical population structure[^fn2].
 An AMOVA will compare molecular variance across the different groups (i.e., populations in this case) by calculating the within and between-groups sums of squares from a matrix of squared Euclidean distances between all pairs of individuals.
-AMOVA can inform how much genetic differentiation there is between or among populations.
+AMOVA can inform how much genetic differentiation there is within or among populations.

 ### Bottleneck